*Go to the next slide to learn about my work experience and skills!

 Technical communication.
 Jazz bass.
 Cooking.
 Bouldering.

-At Olin, I’m a member of Olin Electric Motorsports, our Formula SAE electric race car team.
+At Olin, I was member of Olin Electric Motorsports, our Formula SAE electric race car team.

 Below you can learn more about what I worked on each year on the team!